 We decided to purchase an Investment Property – not surprising that I would want to invest in a house after living in a Caravan of course.
 But the decision was not so much based on emotion, but rather on logic and a need for a secure form of investment.

-John and I purchased just one property in 2000 and by 2005 had managed to purchase a total of 75 properties – and we still hold 37 of them.
-We specialise in buying and holding positively geared properties, so that the investments pay for themselves.
+John and I purchased just one property in 2000 and by 2005 had managed to purchase a total of 75 properties.
+We specialised in buying and holding positively geared properties, so that the investments paid for themselves.

-Our investment strategy allowed John to leave work in 2002, and then in 2004 I ‘retired’– twenty years earlier than I had ever dreamed!
+Our investment strategy allowed John to leave work in 2002, and then in 2004 I left employment twenty years earlier than I had ever dreamed!

-We have travelled quite extensively in the past few years, being ‘lucky’ enough to have the time and resources to have what we call ‘productive’ holidays.
+We have travelled quite extensively in the past decade, being ‘lucky’ enough to have the time and resources to have what we call ‘productive’ holidays.
 We’ve purchase properties across many parts of Australia as well as New Zealand and the USA.

 Over the past 7 years I have been a Presenter and Mentor with ‘Property Women’ – which is a business providing Property Investing education and networking for women.